Bounds and Constructions of Locally Repairable Codes: Parity-check Matrix Approach: Parity-check Matrix Approach for LRCs

-In this section, we set up a new characterization of the parity-check matrix for an LRC.
-Then, the proposed parity-check matrix is employed to analyze the minimum distance.
-We give simple and unified proofs of the Singleton-like bound with all symbol locality and the Cadambe-Mazumdar bound.
-Necessary conditions of meeting the Singleton-like bound are obtained.
+In this section, we propose a parity-check matrix approach to analyze the bounds of $q$-ary $(n,k,r)$-LRCs with all symbol locality.
+Firstly, we set up a characterization of the parity-check matrix for an $(n,k,r)$-LRC.
+Then, by analyzing the characterized parity-check matrix, we give a simple and unified proof of the Singleton-like bound (\ref{singleton-like-bound}) and Cadambe-Mazumdar bound (\ref{general-bound-k}).
+The new proof approach reveals the connections of these two bounds.
+It is shown that the Singleton-like bound (\ref{singleton-like-bound}) is a special case of the Cadambe-Mazumdar bound (\ref{general-bound-k}).